-- The documents in this section are only required if you have requested or noted the below items in your application. - For any overtime you will need to complete/provide: - The Overtime Certification for each agency that will be receiving funds - The Overtime Policy for each agency that will be receiving funds - For any salaries you will need to complete/provide: - The Job Duties Questionnaire - For Confidential Funds you will need to complete/provide: - The Confidential Funds Certification - If you have collaborative partnerships or are a multi-jurisdictional task you will need to provide: - a CURRENT/ACTIVE memorandum of understanding (MOU), Letter of Agreement (LOA), and/or contracts signed by all participating agencies. - Electronic signatures are acceptable if they are electronic versions of the individual's actual signature.

-- If multiple agencies are required to submit documents, they can be uploaded all together as one document. - Click the "Instructions" box to see how to download and upload the forms.
+- The documents in this section are only required if you have requested or noted the items below in your application. - For any overtime you will need to complete/provide: - o The Overtime Certification for each agency that will be receiving funds. - The Overtime Policies and Procedures for each agency that will be receiving funds. - For any salaries you will need to complete/provide: - o The Job Duties Questionnaire - For Confidential Funds you will need to complete/provide: - The Confidential Funds Certification - If you have collaborative partnerships or are a multi-jurisdictional task you will need to provide: - o CURRENT/ACTIVE Memorandum of Understanding (MOU), Letter of Agreement (LOA), and/or contracts signed by all participating agencies. - Electronic signatures are acceptable if they are electronic versions of the individual's actual signature. - If multiple agencies are required to submit documents, they can be uploaded all together as one document. - Click the "Instructions" box to see how to download and upload the forms.